 Hedon, East Yorkshire

 An important survival of a relatively unspoilt Georgian Catholic church.
-It is modest and discreetly tucked away, has the appearance of a Nonconformist chapel.
+It is architecturally modest and discreetly tucked away, and has the appearance of a Nonconformist chapel.
 Delightfully simple interior, though of Georgian elegance in its apsed ends.

 Hedon was one of the six new missions established after the 1778 Relief Act.
 The church was built in 1803 but was a successor to an older chapel at Nuthill, Burstwick, a neighbouring village, where the surviving registers date from 1774.
 The church at Hedon was paid for by Francis Constable of Burton Constable.
-The church was altered internally in the 19th century but much of this work was undone as part of a restoration in the 1980s, returning the interior more to its Georgian appearance.
+The church was altered internally in the nineteenth century but much of this work was undone as part of a restoration in the 1980s, returning the interior more to its Georgian appearance.

 The basic rectangular structure of the church has very much the character of Nonconformist chapels of the period with just three large round-headed windows to the side walls with wooden Y-tracery.
 Red brick with a hipped pantile roof.
 At the west end a gabled projection with a small timber bellcote on the gable and three blind arches to the west.
 The east end has the sacristy and the upper part is part of the adjoining presbytery, and from the east all is of domestic character, with two Georgian sash windows in the south wall and a chimney stack on the corner.